Triggered-Happy/tutorials/asyncio/lesson2/part1.md

         print("UP", counter)

-# Concurrent execution - classic solution: use threads

 threading.Thread(target=countdown, args=(5,)).start()
 threading.Thread(target=countup, args=(5,)).start()

 ```

-We would like to add a task management capability to the above code.
+We would like to add a `task management` capability to the above code.
 let's do it :)